What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 Black Garlic Shelf Life

 Like with many fermented foods, black garlic is hard to spoil, and therefore it has quite a long shelf life.
-Most manufacturers give it the best before date 4-5 months and used-by, or the expiration date can be up to 6 months.
+Most manufacturers give it the best before the date of 4-5 months and used by, or the expiration date can be up to 6 months.
 However, from personal experience, I have noticed that if stored correctly, it is still edible even after six months.

 The shelf life above can also be applied to homemade bulbs.